Adam7411/visionect_joan/README.md

 ***

-- `visionect_joan.start_slideshow` ➌
+- `visionect_joan.start_slideshow`
-  - Plays a list of views (predefined names or full URLs) in a loop with a per‑slide display time.
+  - Plays a list of views (predefined names or full local URLs) in a loop with a per‑slide display time.
   - Tip: shorter intervals = more frequent e‑ink refreshes and higher battery use.
 Recommended ≥ 30 s.

 <details>